-Table 1.
-Nutrient analysis of cereal rye based on month of sampling cattle.
-Data will be collected for an additional two years and included in a final report.
+Additional data will be collected for another two years and will be included in a final report.
 Ultimately, the synergy of cattle and cover crops added to row crop production across the state has the potential to increase producer profitability while improving the environment and water quality in Iowa.